LuminetteBourgeons/clifter_highway/README.md

 ![mergeenv1](output/merge-env.gif)

-**roundabout**
+**Roundabout**

-in this task, the ego vehicle if approaching a rounadbout with flowing traffic. ot follow its planned route automatically, but hash to handle lane changes and longitudinal control to pass the roundabout as fast as possible while avoiding collisions.
+In this task, the ego vehicle if approaching a rounadbout with flowing traffic. ot follow its planned route automatically, but hash to handle lane changes and longitudinal control to pass the roundabout as fast as possible while avoiding collisions.

 ```python